 You often hear about the Mormon saints leaving Nauvoo, and about their miraculous arrival in Salt Lake City.
 That was the start and end of their arduous journey during the years of 1846 and 1847.
 What you don’t often hear much about is their stop along the way at Winter Quarters, Nebraska.

-My wife and I packed our six kids and limited luggage into our minivan on our Mormon Light Trek Across America to visit the church history sites.
+In 2018, my wife and I packed our six kids and limited luggage into our minivan on our Called to Share Trek Across America to visit the church history sites.
 We started in Utah and our first stop was in Winter Quarters, Nebraska.

 Since I’m assuming most of you know as much about Winter Quarters as I did before I arrived, I thought I would bring you along and share with you 6 of the most interesting things we learned about Winter Quarters.